 Step 5 Verify that the number of atoms of each element is balanced in the final equation.
 The equation shows three carbon atoms, eight hydrogen atoms, and 10 oxygen atoms on each side.
 All equations that have correct formulas for all reactants and products can be balanced.
 Always remember that subscripts in formulas of reactants and products cannot be changed to balance an equation.

-Calculate the amount of water (g) produced by the combustion of 16 g of methane.
+produced by the combustion of 16 g of methane.

 The balanced equation for the combustion of methane is: